 Entire Agreement.
 This Agreement, along with all exhibits and documents attached or referred to herein, constitutes the entire agreement between the parties with respect to the subject matter, superseding all other prior agreements that might exist.
 Statements on DigiCert’s website that are not expressly referenced herein are not part of this Agreement, are not representations by DigiCert, and do not create any contractual obligations on DigiCert.
 Headings used in the Agreement are for reference and convenience only and are not part of the interpretation of the Agreement.
 The parties may execute this Agreement in one or more counterparts, each of which is deemed an original of the Agreement and, when taken together, are deemed on instrument.

 Amendments.
 Except as otherwise allowed herein, neither party may amend this Agreement unless the amendment is in writing and signed by both parties.
-DigiCert may unilaterally amend any of the Documentation, Participant Agreements, End User Agreements, Privacy Policy, and the conditions under which a Participant or End User may receive and use Certificates.
+DigiCert may unilaterally amend any of the Documentation, Registration Authority Agreements, Sponsor Agreements, Subscriber Agreements, Privacy Policy, and the conditions under which a Subscriber or Registration Authority may receive and use Certificates.

 Waivers.
 A party’s failure or delay in enforcing a provision of this Agreement does not waive (i) the party’s right to enforce the same provision later or (ii) the party’s right to enforce any other provision of the Agreement.
 A waiver is only effective if in writing and signed by the party benefiting from the waived provision.

 Non-exclusive.
-DigiCert may appoint other resellers, Registration Authorities, Trusted Agents, and distributors, each of which could have different contractual benefits and obligations.
-DigiCert may market and sell Certificates directly to both third party distributors and Participants without incurring any obligation for commission or compensation to OSG Administrator.
-For the duration of this Agreement, OSG Administrator shall not resell, distribute, offer, or promote the products or services of a competitor of DigiCert.
+DigiCert may appoint other resellers, Registration Authorities, agents, Trusted Agents, and distributors, each of which could have different contractual benefits and obligations.
+DigiCert may market and sell Certificates directly to both third party distributors and OSG members without incurring any obligation for commission or compensation to OSG Administrator.
+For the duration of this Agreement, Registration Authorities shall not resell, distribute, offer, or promote the products or services of a competitor of DigiCert.

 Governing Law.
 The laws of the state of Indiana govern the interpretation, construction, and enforcement of this Agreement and all proceedings arising out of it, including tort claims, without regards to any conflict of laws principals.
 The courts in the state of Indiana are the exclusive venue and jurisdiction for all proceedings and legal actions arising from this Agreement.